MicrosoftDocs/azure-docs/articles/active-directory/manage-apps/custom-security-attributes-apps.md

 1. Select **Assign attributes**.

-1. Select a custom security attribute set and a custom security attribute.
+1. Select an attribute set and a custom security attribute.

 1. Select **Add values** to open **Attribute values** pane and add values.